 Although soda fountain machines had appeared in Australia at least as early as the 1860s, the first American-style drugstore soda fountain seems to have been in the pharmacy of Caleb and Washington Soul (who later gave their name to Soul & Pattinson).
 Their store in Pitt Street, Sydney, included a large soda fountain and milk bar and became part of Sydney’s social scene.
 More

-The first Railway Refreshment Rooms (RRRs) were at railway stations at Mittagong and Mt Victoria.
+The first Railway Refreshment Rooms (RRRs) in New South Wales were at stations at Mittagong and Mt Victoria.
 In 1874, the refreshment room at Sydney’s Central Station was opened.
 The RRRs served beverages. hot grills, soup, sandwiches, cold meats and salads and pies.From 1926, some lines provided on-board dining.
 Food to Go, a NSW Rail Heritage exhibition in 2011/12, told the story of railway dining.

 The first U.S. patent on a gas stove was granted in 1825 and the first English patent in 1826 but gas cooking did not become common until the late 19th century.
 Although gas was used for street lighting in Sydney from 1841, it was unsuitable for use in homes until purification was introduced in 1857.
 The first gas stove in Australia was imported by the Australian Gaslight Company and sold for £4.
 The company ran cooking classes to teach women how to use the new fuel.

 With the depletion of natural oyster beds through dredging, attempts began to farm the Sydney Rock Oyster.
 According to the New South Wales Department of Primary Industry, commercial oyster farming began when the first ponds were established in Gwawley Bay, on the George River, by Thomas Holt in 1872.
 Other sources date his first attempts to 1866.
 More